 Second, I would identify your climax, even though that's not the one that comes chronologically first in your draft.
 But it's usually pretty easy to spot, even if your book didn't end up where you planned.
 Just start at the end and scroll to the first (technically last) bit of conflict.
 What "conflict" means for your book will depend on your genre, but it should be the last big and important thing that happens in your book.

 Once you have identified these three elements of your book, you have the cornerstones of your plot.
 From there plot editing is mostly making sure that they all connect together.
-A disconnect between any of those three things is going to leave readers feeling unsatisfied with the end of the story.
+Losing focus on those three plot points accounts for most meandering beginnings, sagging middles, and unsatisfactory endings.
+Keeping them in mind each time you read through your manuscript will help you tighten up your book, choose which scenes to keep, and create a strong, well-paced plotline.

 In my next plot editing post, I'm going to go over what makes a good climax.
 Then we will talk more about fitting these three elements together to keep the story active and interesting the whole way through.